sassoftware/viya4-monitoring-kubernetes/logging/Export_Logs.md

 There might be instances when you need to collect a set of log messages in a file.
 For example, you might need to send log messages collected during a specific time period or for a specific pod to SAS Technical Support to help diagnose a problem.
 The `getlogs.sh` script enables you to obtain log messages from a specified time period and from specified sources and save those messages to a file.

 When you submit the script, it requests a batch of log messages.
-Each request then generates a query that are submitted to Elasticsearch.
+Each request then generates a query that are submitted to OpenSearch.

 To download the log messages, run the `getlogs.sh` script.
 This is the syntax for the script: